czi-catalystproject/hub-champion-training/episodes/administer_hub.md

 :::{grid-item}
 Objectives

-- Control user access to their hub via GitHub Organisations and Teams
+- Control user access to a hub via GitHub Organisations and Teams
 - Select the appropriate server resources for computational work (CPU, RAM)
 - Stop and restart a server